-Net appreciation in fair value of investments is calculated as the difference between market value at January 1, or date of purchase if subsequent to January 1, and fair value at year end.
-Fully benefit-responsive investment contracts included in the underlying investments of the FFTW Income Plus Fund, a common collective trust fund in which the Plan holds an interest, is to be presented at fair value.
+Net appreciation (depreciation) in fair value of investments is calculated as the difference between market value at January 1, or date of purchase if subsequent to January 1, and fair value at year end.
+Fully benefit-responsive investment contracts included in the underlying investments of the FFTW Income Plus Fund, a common collective trust fund in which the Plan holds an interest, is presented at fair value.
 The difference between the fair value of this investment and its contract value is presented as a separate adjustment in the Statements of Net Assets Available for Benefits because the contract value remains the relevant measurement attribute for that portion of net assets available for benefits attributable to fully benefit-responsive investment contracts.
+Purchases and sales are recorded on a tradedate basis.